Martial Arts San Diego Training

 Since the main purpose of beginner sparring is mindset and preparation, moving at 20-30% of your full speed while maintaining 80-100% of the impact of strikes is standard.
 The proper protective gear includes a mouth guard and groin protector.
 Since this kind of sparring is for beginners and is mostly concerned with watching an opponent and predicting their moves, minimal protective gear is required.

 The goal of sparring at a slower pace is to get a feel for the basic motions of martial arts in a more intense fighting situation.
-The technique is the primary focus for fighters, as most of the power and precision of strikes comes from understanding how to move.
+The technique is the primary focus for fighters, as most of the power and precision of strikes come from understanding how to move.
 Much of beginner sparring is about learning to recognize attacks, using defenses and attacks with correct timing, and using the best attacks from various distances.

 Don’t Jump in the Ring

 One of the biggest surprises for people who are just beginning to practice the best self-defense system is how much it revolves around focus, control, and prediction.
 Those who come into traditional Japanese martial arts class hoping to enter the sparring ring and immediately punch and subdue their opponent will quickly be disappointed.
-Not only is punching is a very small aspect of the system, sparring is only acceptable when an individual has learned enough of the technique to be disciplined and controlled.
+Not only is punching a very small aspect of the system, but sparring is also only acceptable when an individual has learned enough of the technique to be disciplined and controlled.

 Predict Oncoming Attacks